emralt/Movie-Website/README.md

-# Movie Website HTLM-CSS-JS Responsive Project
+# Movie Website HTML-CSS-JS Responsive Project

 ## Languages and Tools Which I Used
 - HTML